ZheWang711/cse231-1/docs/design.md

 I hope that calls to std::set is enough to implement this lattice, once I figure out what "Vars" should be in terms of LLVM.

+I suspect that the correct analog to "Vars" in terms of LLVM is ValuePointers.
+The potential problem with this is, I don't know if ValuePointers remain fixed across multiple analysis passes.
+If our pass stores a map of ValuePointers to may-points-to information, but the second pass that would use this information maps the operands of instructions to different Value memory locations, then this won't work.

+It would probably be insane if these values changed between passes -- from reading Analyses implemented in LLVM it looks like they use members of the IR directly from previous passes.

+I will register the Hello pass and CountStaticInstruction pass together to test this.

 # TODO #